cheekyed/CourseAssessments/README.md

 ############What my script does? #############

-Web scrapes assessment criteria from course outlines of the UNSW business school and outputs it into a CSV folder.
+Web scrapes assessment criteria from course outlines of the UNSW business school and outputs it into a CSV file located in the project folder.